janetjoywilson/janetjoywilson.github.io/_posts/2017-07-08-velo-and-love.md

 ![vietnamcake]({{ site.url }}/images/blog/vietnamcake.jpg)

-As we cycled we came across a group of women of all ages making a banana & sticky rice cake that would be steamed in banana leaf for a day in preparation for a party to remember the dead.
+As we cycled we came across a group of women of all ages making fifty banana & sticky rice cakes that would be steamed in banana leaves for 12 hours.
+This food was for a party to remember the dead.
 We stopped and helped!

 The country has experienced significant economic growth in the past two decades as the country shifted to a market-style economy.
 A driving force for the future is Vietnam’s strongly motivated and educated population—the country boasts a 90 percent literacy rate.

 ![vietnamreading]({{ site.url }}/images/blog/vietnamreading.jpg)

 What was I reading during my travels?
 I took with me [The God Of Small Things](https://www.chapters.indigo.ca/en-ca/books/the-god-of-small-things/9780679309413-item.html) by Arundhati Roy.
-Why?
+The photo is from the elegant and literary [The Alcove Library Hotel](http://alcovehotel.com.vn/) in Saigon.

+ Why did I choose THIS book?
 Because I had never read it!
-Published twenty years ago to international bestseller status and with a new book, her first novel in twenty years coming this fall, I felt I needed to spend time with this "breathtaking masterpiece".
+Published twenty years ago to international bestseller status and with a new novel, her first fiction in twenty years coming this fall, I felt I needed to spend time with this "breathtaking masterpiece".

 "He could do only one thing at a time.
 If he held her, he couldn't kiss her.
 If he kissed her, he couldn't see her.
 If he saw her, he could feel her."

-I went to Kerala, India in 2013 and so her lush evocative descriptions were intensified for me as I'd been there and with the heat and humidity of Vietnam it was the perfect companion for my adventure.
+I worked in Kerala, India in 2013 and Roy's lush evocative descriptions were intensified for me as along with the heat and humidity of Vietnam.
+It was the perfect narrative companion for my adventure.

 Even though Vietnam is one of the world’s fastest growing economies, there are presently 4.6 million poor households, according to the government’s own statistics.
 Recent data show that 7,000 billion dong (about US$433 million) in financial support is needed for 700,000 households living in poor conditions.